How data center managers can adapt to the NSA breach, GDPR requirements, and other news.

 Maintech uses the eMaintech management system to ensure that every Universal Technician’s credentials are up to date.
 The eMaintech system helps us deliver IT Maintenance Services that set the standard for confidence and security.

 Confidence also comes from quality.
 You cannot afford sub-standard support.
-As Data Center Journal advises:
+As Data Center Journal3 advises:

 “… avoid being enticed by low-cost service organizations composed of “freelancers” and/or subcontractor support.
 The tradeoff here is that low cost and quality support seldom go hand in hand.
 This is a clear case of getting what you pay for.
 The best approach to ensuring consistent, quality support and expert professional services is to evaluate providers’ ability to offer rapid response and direct-delivery support options.”